sio/potyarkin.com/content/posts/20200331-pegatron-nettop.md

 numbers are from block diagram (page 15 of the [booklet]).

+## BIOS

+BIOS is a standard AMI BIOS.
+Pressing **Del** at startup opens setup screen, **F8** shows a shorter boot menu to select a device for one-off boot.

+BIOS supports booting from USB devices and network boot.
+There are also several configurable options for power management:

+- Power On by PCI Devices
+- Power On by RTC Alarm
+- Restore on AC Power Loss

+See also: [screenshots from BIOS setup][bios].

 ## Pictures

 See [the gallery][gallery] or download individual images in high resolution: